team-ethernet/contiki/platform/avr-rss2/README.md

 Toolchain
 ---------
 The Atmel toolcahin is available in most operating systems.
 For a full toolchain and easy installation on Ubuntu:

 apt-get install gcc-avr avr-libc avrdude

 Toolchain alternative I
 -----------------------
-Otherwise if OS packages does not yet support the new AtMega256RfR2 MCU.
+Otherwise if OS toolchain packages does not support the AtMega256RfR2 MCU.
 An option is to use toolchain from Atmels web-site.

 ###### For Linux